-Fargo Beach is no longer a swimming area due to high water levels.
-Please enjoy nearby beaches such as Marion Mahony Griffin Beach.
+Fargo Beach is no longer a swimming area due to erosion.
+Please enjoy nearby Marion Mahony Griffin Beach.

 Fargo Street and its namesake beach are named for James C. Fargo, an active North Side real-estate developer.
 Born in Watervale, New York, at age 15, Fargo entered the business office of his brother, William G. Fargo, who ran an express-mail delivery service between Buffalo and Albany, New York, and another between Buffalo and Detroit, Michigan.